Whether you’re building a new home or remodeling an existing one, these 2020 flooring trends are worth knowing about.

 1. Fumed Wood Flooring

-Typically, when you stain wood flooring you are attempting to give the surface a more uniform look while also highlighting its grain.
-However, recently you might have seen wood flooring that looks as if it may have been stained medium to dark brown, but has lighter blonde running through it.
+Typically, when you stain wood flooring, you attempt to give the surface a more uniform look while also highlighting its grain.
+However, recently you might have seen wood flooring that looks as if it may have been stained medium to dark brown but has lighter blonde running through it.

 Fumed wood flooring has a distinctive variegated look to it, similar to this floor in a luxury Ranch style home, because of the effects of the ammonia fuming process (Plan #161-1118).

 The result of this variance is a very unique “stained” wood flooring that actually looks more natural because no two fumed boards look exactly alike.
 You can learn more about it here.

 This is one of the 2020 flooring trends that is sure to last!
 Waterproof (and resistant) flooring is the perfect solution for large families, people with pets, and homeowners who enjoy entertaining.
 There are emerging options in vinyl, laminate, and even carpet!